𝟓 𝐁𝐞𝐬𝐭 𝐖𝐨𝐫𝐤𝐢𝐧𝐠 𝐂𝐚𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐭𝐫𝐚𝐭𝐞𝐠𝐢𝐞𝐬: 𝐇𝐨𝐰 𝐭𝐨 𝐌𝐚𝐧𝐚𝐠𝐞 𝐄𝐟𝐟𝐞𝐜𝐭𝐢𝐯𝐞𝐥𝐲

 Credit collection policy: Effective credit collection policy improves collection payments.
 Early payment incentives and late payment surcharges will minimize the average collection period.
 Such as, companies may offer (2/5, n/15) credit terms which means those customers who pay within 5 days will receive a 2% discount or otherwise have to pay the full amount within 15 days.
 Penal interest- late payment charges- is another effective policy that will boost timely credit collection.

-Account receivable Monitoring on a continuous basis: Continuous monitoring of account receivable and coordination with the customer help to track the performance of credit collection policy.
+Account receivable Monitoring on a continuous basis: Continuous monitoring of accounts receivable and coordination with the customer help to track the performance of the credit collection policy.

 4. Creditor’s Management

 Effective creditor management helps to build strong long-term relationships with vendors.
-In order to reduce ad hoc payments, companies should schedule cheque and cash payments procedures.
+To reduce ad hoc payments, companies should schedule cheque and cash payment procedures.

 Thus, the following strategies will help to build strong relationships with creditors.